HearstAT/cfn_backendless_chef/README.md

     -   New Relic [System Monitor](https://docs.newrelic.com/docs/servers/new-relic-servers-linux/getting-started/new-relic-servers-linux)

 ## Sumologic
-We utilize Sumologic as our Log Management and Analytics platform, this is setup onl if conditions are met
+We utilize Sumologic as our Log Management and Analytics platform, this is setup only if conditions are met

 **If Sumologic Access Key Param is Filled Out**